 By following the guidelines in this article, you’ll be able to keep your process quick and efficient.
 Rapid prototyping is an iterative process which produces quick feedback in order to improve the user experience.

-It will also save you time and reduce your workload when you follow the process timeously.
+You know time management is important so you’ll value the fact that this will also save you time and reduce your workload when you follow the process.